 We have over 58 years of experience inspiring better health and wellbeing through art.
 But we know that there is always more to learn.
+Our research and evaluation, in collaboration with leading academics, helps us to better understand the difference our work makes to people's lives and the ways in which we can improve.

 We believe that everyone should be able to get the most from our art.
 Our research helps to make this a reality.